 What is GA4 Conversion Tracking & Why is it Important?

-Conversion tracking is a way of finding out how many people completed a desired action on your website.
+Conversion tracking in Google Analytics is a way of finding out how many people completed a desired action on your website.

 The desired action doesn’t always have to be purchasing a product.
 It could be downloading an eBook or PDF, subscribing to your email list, submitting a form, viewing important blog posts, watching a video, and more.